alphagov/govuk-import-export-prototype/guidance/foodtest.markdown

 ###Outside the EU
 {:#plants-outside-EU}

-Most countries require you to have a health certificate (‘phytosanitary certificate’) if you export fruit, vegetables, or other plants to be used as food.
+Most countries require you to have a health certificate (‘phytosanitary certificate’) if you export fruit, vegetables or other plants to be used as food.

 Check with the country that you’re exporting to find if you need a certificate.